nezamy/route/README.md

 Route - Fast, flexible routing for PHP, enabling you to quickly and easily build RESTful web applications.

 ## Installation
+You can download it and using it without any changes.

+OR use Composer.

 It's recommended that you use [Composer](https://getcomposer.org/) to install Route.